Gentlemen Prefer Blondes (1953 film): Production

 Director Howard Hawks had never before made a musical film, but he owed Fox one more film, so he agreed.
 The stage musical, starring Carol Channing, had already been running for two years on Broadway when Fox paid $250,000 for the film rights.
 The original intention was a vehicle for Betty Grable and Ginger Rogers; however, after the success of Monroe's appearance in Niagara (1953), the studio believed it had a more potent, and less expensive, sex symbol than Grable.

 Although Hawks is credited as the sole director of the film, Russell and assistant choreographer Gwen Verdon contend that all musical numbers were actually staged by Jack Cole.
 Russell said, "Howard Hawks had nothing to do with the musical numbers.
 He was not even there."
 Hawks later confirmed this in an interview with author Joseph McBride: "I did a musical called Gentlemen Prefer Blondes, and I didn't do the production numbers.
 I didn't have any desire to."

 An uncredited George Chakiris, future Oscar winner for Best Supporting Actor (as Bernardo in West Side Story, 1961 version), can be glimpsed as one of the wealthy men pursuing Marilyn in "Diamonds Are a Girl's Best Friend".
 Two other uncredited "suitors" in this musical number are Larry Kert and Matt Mattox.

 According to Monroe's last interview before her death, she was paid her usual contract salary of $500 a week, for a total of $18,000, while Russell, the better-known actress at the time, earned $200,000.
-(Note: Jane Russell was still under contract to Howard Hughes at the time.)
+(Note: Jane Russell was still under contract to Howard Hughes at the time, fresh from her roles in films like The Outlaw (1943), His Kind of Woman (1951) and The Las Vegas Story (1952).)